ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 engineers to perform relative maintenance actions (e.g., splice fiber) based on the root cause.

-## Security events Automated Noise reduction based on Situation awareness
+## Security Events Automated Noise Reduction based on Situation Awareness

 In the continuous data driven monitoring, tools used by the Security Operation Center (SoC) scan the network 24/7 to flag any